radioarcane/radio-arcane.com/_posts/events/the-kentucky-vampires-palace-of-tears.md

 ---
 layout: event
-title: '2021-11-13 The Kentucky Vampires + Palace of Tears'
+title: '2021-11-13 Palace of Tears + Motuvius Rex'
-displayName: 'Dead Of Night : The Kentucky Vampires + Palace of Tears'
+displayName: 'Dead Of Night & The Dark Market with The Palace Of Tears & Motuvius Rex & Kentucke Darkness'
 eventType: arcane-alive
 date: '2021-11-13'
 startDatetime: '2021-11-13 20:00:00'
 endDatetime: '2021-11-14 03:00:00'
-image: /img/uploads/kentucky-vampires--palce-of-tears.jpg
+image: /img/uploads/palace-of-tears-motuvius-rex.jpg
 description: >-
    Join us on Saturday, November 13th for another Dead Of Night & The Dark Market!

-   This time we are very excited to share the night with New Orleans based Darkwave band The Palace Of Tears and Louisville's original Gothic Rock band The Kentucky Vampires.
+   This time we are very excited to share the night with New Orleans based Darkwave band The Palace Of Tears and Louisville's own Dark Romantic ensemble Motuvius  Rex & Kentucke Darkness.